lsst-tstn/tstn-020/index.rst

 .. [#git_version] The option ``--broken`` was introduced in git 2.13.7

 An example output is, ``heads/develop-0-gc89ef1a``.
 The repository branch (or tag) name forms the first part of the branch description.
+This first part contain individual identifiers and can change rapidly.
 It may take any form necessary to convey the appropriate information.
-They are individual identifiers and can change rapidly.
 The last 7 characters (``c89ef1a``) is the hash of the commit of the loaded configuration file.
 Users can find this commit by navigating to the repository on github, searching for the commit hash, then clicking on the "commits" section of the search results, as shown in :ref:`the screenshot below <fig-commit-tracing>`.